Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Case Study 1: PINN for Local Cantilever Eigenvalue Problem

 The model is trained for a given number of epochs, updating weights and $\lambda$ at each epoch.
 The training loop computes fourth-order derivatives using automatic differentiation via \texttt{tf.GradientTape}, and evaluates the loss components $L_{\text{de}}$, $L_{\text{bc}}$, and $L_\text{nor}$.
 The weighting factors for the losses were set as $\alpha_{\text{de}}=1$, $\alpha_{\text{bc}}=100$, and $\alpha_\text{nor}=5$.
+Selecting such high values for the boundary condition weight helps stabilize the solution.
+Note that in the case of the local cantilever eigenproblem in \cite{Yoo2025}, the same weights, $\alpha_{\text{de}} = 1$ and $\alpha_{\text{bc}} = 100$, were used.
+However, instead of the normalization constraint in Eq.~(\ref{normloss}), which is imposed over the entire domain, a constraint in \cite{Yoo2025} was applied at a single point, namely the cantilever tip, $w(1) = 1$, see \ref{sec_yoo}.
+The latter constraint is clearly weaker, since it enforces normalization only at a single point, whereas the physical condition in Eq.~(\ref{normloss}) could still be violated.
+Also, \ref{sec_yoo} shows that normalization at a single point is somewhat worse than normalization over the entire domain.
+Nevertheless, the method of \cite{Yoo2025} has one notable advantage.
+The most logical choice for the weight of the normalization condition is to take it the same as that for the boundary conditions.
+This is particularly helpful in the analysis of higher modes, which may otherwise require adjusting of the normalization weight used in the present research.
 During the adjustment of weighting factors by trial-and-error, it was observed that larger weights for boundary conditions facilitate training.
 The scaling factor $\alpha_{\text{de}}$ applied to the loss is kept at 1, signifying that this loss component is neither amplified nor diminished relative to the other components in the total loss history.
 Model weights and training state are saved at each new minimum of the total loss.
-After training, the final eigenfunction $w$ is normalized such that $w(L) = 1$.
+After training, the final eigenfunction ${w}$ is normalized such that ${w}(1) = 1$.
+For an attempt to use adaptive weights, see \ref{sec:app4_adaptive}.
+It is found that manually selected weights yields better results.